sagardesai90/dog_wiki/README.md

 There are two essential components I used to create this app.
 Search.js is where I store the state, take care of local storage, handle user input, and pass on props to SearchRes.js, which is used to show the results.

-To run the application, clone the repo and run npm install followed by npm run start.
+To run the application, clone the repo and run `npm install` followed by `npm run start`.